N13L5A97/Block-Tech/CODE_OF_CONDUCT.md

-# Project Tech Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge